Monroe Edwards: Slave trading and forgery

 As part of a plot to discredit both Dart and the government of Texas, Edwards persuaded some abolitionists in Cincinnati to give him money with which he would supposedly liberate the slaves on his plantation in Texas, which he no longer owned.
-Edwards also tried to get money from the American and Foreign Anti-Slavery Society in New York, but its leader, Lewis Tappan, did not trust him and Edwards did not receive any money.
+Edwards also tried to get money from the American and Foreign Anti-Slavery Society in New York, but its leader, Lewis Tappan, did not trust him, and Edwards did not receive any money.
 Edwards then went to England, bearing forged letters of introduction from, among others, Daniel Webster and the American Secretary of State, John Forsyth.
 One of these letters was to Lord Spencer, who was so impressed he gave Edwards £250 as a loan.
 While in England, Edwards defrauded a company in Liverpool of about $20,000, and then used part of the funds to repay Lord Spencer.
 The Republic of Texas ambassador in London warned the English government against Edwards.
-Tappan also sent warnings, so Edwards was unable to acquire more money in England and had returned to the United States by June 1841.
+Tappan also sent warnings, so Edwards was unable to acquire more money in England and returned to the United States by June 1841.